spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/install.md

 :::caution

-If you are installing an airgap Palette, ensure you complete all the airgap pre-install steps before proceeding with the installation.
+If you are installing Palette VerteX in an airgap environment, ensure you complete all the airgap pre-install steps before proceeding with the installation.
 Refer to the [VMware vSphere Airgap Instructions](../airgap/vmware-vsphere-airgap-instructions.md) guide for more information.

 :::